Oil falls 4% towards $28 on oversupply concerns

 The Organization of the Petroleum Exporting Countries (OPEC), along with Russia and other producer - a grouping known as OPEC+ - has partnered with other oil-pumping nations, such as the United States, in the record global supply pact.

-Officials and sources from OPEC+ states indicated that the IEA, the energy watchdog for the world’s most industrialised nations, could announce purchases of oil for storage of up to several million barrels to buoy the deal.
+Officials and sources from OPEC+ states indicated the IEA, the energy watchdog for the world’s most industrialised nations, could announce purchases of oil for storage of up to several million barrels to buoy the deal.

-But as of Wednesday, no such purchases had materialised.
+But as of Wednesday, no such IEA purchases had materialised.
+The agency, in its report, said it was “still waiting for more details on some planned production cuts and proposals to use strategic storage.”
+[IEA/M]

+The United States, India, China and South Korea have either offered or are considering such purchases, the IEA added.

 Some analysts said they expect more downward pressure on the market without a demand recovery.

 “The slow implementation of the agreement, the risk of non-compliance and no firm commitment from others to follow suit could see the market remain under pressure until the pandemic loosens its grip to let fuel demand recover,” said Saxo Bank analyst Ole Hansen.